salinabalina/Salina-Bermudez-SIURO-Maniscript-Code/README.md

 * All of the tables generated are in '.tex' files and require the appropriate tool to properly open.

 ### Executing program
-* Download all files in 'Functions' folder, 'GenerateAllFiguresforpaper.m', and 'GenerateAllTablesforpaper.m'.
+* Download all files in 'Functions' folder
 * Download all 40 numerical images shown in 'namesofimages.m' from their respective websites as .tiff images.
+Place in 'Images' folder

+### Illustrating the results
+* Run the script GenerateResults

 Some templates mention adding sections for Help, Authors, Version History, License, and Acknowledgements.
 See if we want these too.